2026 Comparison

 Best online UTI treatment 2026

 Six services reviewed honestly: Bidwell Health, Wisp, Nurx, Favor, Hims/Hers, and Lemonaid.
-Each handles UTIs via async telehealth, but they differ meaningfully in pricing model (flat vs subscription), speed (pharmacy pickup vs mail-order), state coverage, and the breadth of conditions they also treat.
+Each handles UTIs via online telehealth, but they differ meaningfully in pricing model (flat vs subscription), speed (pharmacy pickup vs mail-order), state coverage, and the breadth of conditions they also treat.
 The "best" depends on your situation — here's how to choose.

 Pricing verified April 2026.
 Competitor fees and features reflect each provider's public pages at time of writing.
 Prices and plans change frequently — confirm directly on each service's own site before purchasing.
 Bidwell Health publishes this comparison; we aim for fairness, but you're reading one of the reviewed services.